awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Propagate tags<a name="job-definition-parameters-propagate-tags"></a>

 `propagateTags`
 Specifies whether to propagate the tags from the job or job definition to the corresponding Amazon ECS task\.
 If no value is specified, the tags aren't propagated\.
-Tags can only be propagated to the tasks during task creation\.
+Tags can only be propagated to the tasks when the task is created\.
 For tags with the same name, job tags are given priority over job definitions tags\.
 If the total number of combined tags from the job and job definition is over 50, the job's moved to the `FAILED` state\.
 Type: Boolean
 Required: No